-- After a successful run of the new version, and after validating the objects are accessible, you can delete the old data prefix.
+- After a successful run of the new version and validation that the objects are accessible, you can delete the old data prefix.

 Note: Migrating data is a delicate procedure.
 The lakeFS team is here to help, reach out to us on Slack.
 We’ll be happy to walk you through the process.

 The following patterns have been impacted by the bug:

 You can find the repositories storage namespaces with: